 “We the jury find the defendant guilty of six counts of murder in the first degree.”

 It was not all bad.
 The jurors bonded.
-Tess- mother of three- and Abigail- grandmother of eight- had formed an almost mother/daughter bond.
-Reggie, Clive, and Zed had all decided it would be fun to go together to see their mutual favorite football team- the Houston Texans- play during the upcoming season.
-Sam and Liz had been flirting a lot during the time, and several jurors had actually placed bets on whether or not he would ask her out before the trial ended.
+Tess-mother of three-and Abigail-grandmother of eight- had formed a mother/daughter bond.
+Reggie, Clive, and Zed had all decided it would be fun to go together to see their mutual favorite football team- the Houston Texans-play during the upcoming season.
+Sam and Liz had been flirting a lot during the time, and several jurors had placed bets on whether or not he would ask her out before the trial ended.
 Alexis and Ted won when after the previous night’s deliberation ended, Sam caught Liz in the hall and asked her to coffee after the verdict.
 Luis, Jeb, and Olga were just glad to be done.

 They all received the notice about a week before the execution.